tawneeh/stardew/README.md

 ## 📋 Description

-This is a static site that I created to practice semantic HTML and FlexBox.
+This is a static site that I created using semantic HTML and FlexBox.

 ## ⚙️ Setup/Installation Requirements